SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/README.md

 We provide theoretical guarantees for the first-order optimality in the GP-based transition models with deterministic approximate inference forlong-term planning.
 The proposed framework demonstrates superior data efficiency and learning rates compared to the current state of the art.

+The approach allows to learn sufficiently fast to allow online learning from scratch, which open many opportunities for RL in new applications.
+The following results are reported for the double inverted pendulum.

 ![result paper](https://github.com/SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/blob/master/images/Article_results.png?raw=true)

 ## Table of contents